 Through her work as a family law attorney, Julia has handled cases involving physical abuse, emotional abuse, drug and alcohol addiction, theft of funds and intimidation of witnesses.
 She is also experienced in landlord-tenant law and real estate law.

-While growing up, Rater helped care for her sister with intellectual disabilities, which led Rater to join the Board of Directors of Strawberry Fields.
-She also serves on the Board of Directors of Tides, an organization offering grief support to children, teens, and adults who are grieving the death of a loved one.
+Julia’s experience caring for her sister with intellectual disabilities led her to join the Board of Directors of Strawberry Fields.
+She also serves on the Board of Directors of Tides, an organization offering grief support to children, teens, and adults who lost a loved one.

-Julia and Brian, live in Patton Township, where he has served for eight years and chaired the Planning Commission for the past two years.
-A realtor, he serves on the Board of Directors of the Centre County Association of Realtors.
-Their three daughters attended State College Area School District schools, where their youngest is a senior.
+Julia and her husband, Brian, live in Patton Township, where he served for eight years on the Planning Commission, including serving as chair for two years.
+A realtor, he is a member of the Board of Directors of the Centre County Association of Realtors.
+Julia and Brian’s three daughters attended State College Area School District schools, where their youngest is a senior.
 Their middle child is a Schreyer Scholar at Penn State, majoring in health policy administration.
-The oldest is in graduate school at the University of Delaware, seeking her Masters Degree in Nutrition.
-Julia and Brian were active parents in their daughters’ school activities.
-For Julia, that included concession stand coordinator for the Park Forest Swim Team, booster club president for the State High Girls Lacrosse Team, and volunteer for the AVID Dance Team.
+Their oldest daughter is in graduate school at the University of Delaware, seeking her master’s degree in nutrition.